BUILD HEALTHY FAMILY HABITS WITH FIT FOR HEALTH

 Week 11 – Potluck celebration and review.

-FIT (Families In Training) FOR HEALTH, is a free 11 week healthy lifestyle program for families created by a grant funded by the National Institutes of Health ( NIH R03HD070356 Dr. Heather Kitzman, Baylor Scott & White Health) in collaboration with the YMCA of Metropolitan Dallas.
+FIT (Families In Training) FOR HEALTH, is a free 11 week healthy lifestyle program for families created by a grant funded by the National Institutes of Health in collaboration with the YMCA of Metropolitan Dallas.*

-FIT For Health is offered through the following libraries:
+FIT For Health is offered in the following locations

 Lister Elementary in Garland